travetto/travetto/module/auth-rest/README.md

 }
 ```

 The provider must be registered with a custom symbol to be used within the framework.
 At startup, all registered ```AuthProvider```s are collected and stored for reference at runtime, via symbol.
+For example:

 ```typescript
 export const FB_AUTH = Symbol('facebook');